Synopsis of my Karate history - Colin Putt

-I started training with my brother and a friend of mine in the Plymouth Shotokan Karate club, the Instructors in those days were Sensei Les Clarke and Dave Herrity.
+We were training together with my brother and a friend of mine in the Plymouth Shotokan Karate club, the instructors in those days were Les Clarke sensei and Dave Herrity.

-Regular visits by a Japanese instructor commenced with Sensei Hideo Tomita who had been seconded to the UK as Enoeda sensei assistant by the JKA.
+Regular visits by a Japanese instructor commenced with Hideo Tomita sensei who had been seconded to the UK as Enoeda sensei’s assistant by the JKA.

-I remember the first session, our Japanese was virtually non existent (limited to Karate terminology) Tomita sensei English was much the same, or so we thought.
+I remember the first session, our Japanese was virtually non existent (limited to karate terminology) Tomita sensei’s English was much the same, or so we thought.
 It is said that the only time Tomita got the better of Enoeda sensei was during the English classes they attended in London.

 The session was designed to evaluate our expertise and depth of knowledge, boy did we work, all basics and repetition.

-Later that year I also sat and passed the Competition Judges examination, I therefore joined the ranks of those people who obviously require glasses and know absolutely nothing.
+Later that year I also sat and passed the competition judge examination, I therefore joined the ranks of those people who obviously require glasses and know absolutely nothing.
 I continued to become unpopular by qualifying as a referee in 1978.

-In 1980 I attained the rank of Nidan again in Crystal Palace, at that time the rank of Nidan was quite high and respected, I can remember sitting, waiting for the results of my examination and looking at the 3 karate-ka taking their examination for Sandan and thinking that their was no way on this gods earth that I will ever be able to reach that level, it was that serious and difficult.
-But then in 1983, Enoeda sensei and my Sensei Les Clarke told me I was ready for Sandan, Les at that time was going for Yondan.
+In 1980 I attained the rank of Nidan again in Crystal Palace, at that time the rank of Nidan was quite high and respected, I can remember sitting, waiting for the results of my examination and looking at the three karate-ka taking their examination for Sandan and thinking that there was no way on this god’s earth that I will ever be able to reach that level, it was that serious and difficult.
+But then in 1983, Enoeda sensei and my sensei Les Clarke told me I was ready for Sandan; Les at that time was going for Yondan.

 We both passed, Les certainly deserved the long overdue grade, such is the measure of his committment.

-Some time later I found myself at a crossroads in my Karate, I had long ago started my own club, and sadly due to politics and some uncontrolable influences from a club near to Plymouth, I decided to resign from the KUGB, this was the saddest day of my life, I felt as if my world had come to an end, Karate was my lifes passion, I had a lot of very good and tallented students, what would they do, where could we go for continuing guidance? at that time I was approached by an old "adversary", sensei Gerry Breeze from Bournemouth, another club with an excellent reputation , he had been in a similar position to me and, along with some other very good Karate -Ka who again had been in our position, had formed an organisation called the British Shotokan Karate Union (BSKU).
+Some time later I found myself at a crossroads in my karate, I had long ago started my own club, and sadly due to politics and some uncontrolable influences from a club near to Plymouth, I decided to resign from the KUGB, this was the saddest day of my life, I felt as if my world had come to an end, karate was my life’s passion, I had a lot of very good and talented students, what would they do, where could we go for continuing guidance?
+At that time I was approached by an old "adversary", sensei Gerry Breeze from Bournemouth, another club with an excellent reputation , he had been in a similar position to me and, along with some other very good karate-ka who had been in our position, had formed an organisation called the British Shotokan Karate Union (BSKU).
 He invited me to have a look at the organisation with a view to membership, I was a little sceptical, how could anything compare with what we had grown up with?
 I have to say that there is always something else that is special once you look outside your comfort zone and open your mind to alternatives, see the passion and committment elsewhere, so I put it to my club members and all but one agreed to follow me to our new future.

-In 1994 I attained the rank of Yondan, graded by Kenneth Funakoshi Shihan, a direct descendant of the late Gichin Funakoshi, founder of the Shotokan style, I was one of the most senior European Karate ka to be graded by Funakoshi Shihan at that time, This was not just a physical grading, you were also observed over the two days of the World Championships on the way you conducted yourself, personal qualities etc, the result of the examination was then made at the presentation of competition results.
-By now I had truly earned my glasses, I had become a senior International Referee, wow, I had graduated, now i really know nothing about karate.
+In 1994 I attained the rank of Yondan, graded by Kenneth Funakoshi Shihan, a direct descendant of the late Gichin Funakoshi, founder of the Shotokan style, I was one of the most senior European karate-ka to be graded by Funakoshi Shihan at that time.
+This was not just a physical grading, you were also observed over the two days of the World Championships on the way you conducted yourself, personal qualities etc., the result of the examination was then made at the presentation of competition results.
+By now I had truly earned my glasses, I had also become a senior International Referee, wow, I had graduated, now I really know nothing about karate.

-After some years of membership, I was asked to stand for election as the Chairman of the BSKU, I was accepted and all but for an 18 month spell i have held this position.
+After some years of membership, I was asked to stand for election as the Chairman of the BSKU, I was accepted and all but for an 18 month spell I held this position.

-We have changed the International dimension to truly reflect the membership by founding the Shotokan Karate - Do of United Nations (SKDUN), we now have 52 countries affilliated, hold the World Championships in nominated countries every year, have a truly International group of senior Instructors, hold Dan Gradings, Refs / judges qualifications, International Gasshaku, courses on request etc etc. a truly International Karate family.
+We have changed the international dimension to truly reflect the membership by founding the Shotokan Karate - Do of United Nations (SKDUN), we now have 52 countries affilliated, hold the World Championships in nominated countries every year, have a truly international group of senior instructors, hold Dan Gradings, Refs / judges qualifications, international Gasshuku, courses on request etc., a truly international karate family.

-We also changed the name of our National organisation to reflect the many "improvements" that took place over the years, we became the Federation of British Shotokan Karate Unions (international), the FBSKU(I) Life after comfort zone !
+We also changed the name of our national organisation to reflect the many improvements and developments that took place over the years, we became the Federation of British Shotokan Karate Unions (International), the FBSKU(I) Life after comfort zone !

-It should be noted that our affiliation in those early days were to the KUGB and the JKA, I have to say that there are a lot of people practising today at senior level who owe a lot to our Japanese (previously mentioned) and English Sensei's Sherry, O'Neil, Poynton etc and to all it's critics I would say that in those days at least we had direction, cohesion and a reputation that was second to none Internationally and we should not forget the japanese expression and understanding of Giri.
+It should be noted that our affiliation in those early days were to the KUGB and the JKA, I have to say that there are a lot of people practising today at senior level who owe a lot to our Japanese (previously mentioned) and English sensei Sherry, O'Neil, Poynton etc. and to all its critics I would say that in those days at least we had direction, cohesion and a reputation that was second to none internationally and we should not forget the Japanese expression and understanding of Giri.